 FEZZIWIG: Yo ho, there!
 Ebeneezer!
 Dick!
-No more work tonight, my boys!
+Fezziwig said: No more work tonight, my boys!
 It's Christmas Eve!
 Clear all this nonsense away, all of you, we must make room.
 Life is too short for all work and no play.
-I say it's time for a party!
-Hilliho, Dick!
+I He said it's time for a party!
+And we all had a party.Hilliho, Dick!
 Chirrup, Ebeneezer!